Paper-Proof/paperproof/CONTRIBUTING.md

 - `/app/package.json version`, `/lean/lake-manifest.json version` - NOT USED
 - `leanExtension.packageJSON.version` - we check the **vscode-lean4**'s extension version if connecting to their api errors out (this usually means **vscode-lean4** updated their api, and **paperproof** is not yet up to date)

+___

+Additionally, there is a version of Lean that's used for building the Paperproof library.
+There are two Lean versions mentioned in this repo:
+- `/lean-toolchain` - this contains a Lean version that's used when you open `code paperproof` In particular, our `/Examples.lean` and `_/examples.lean` always use it.
+- `/lean/lean-toolchain` - this contains a Lean version that's used when you open `code paperproof/lean`.

+When someone uses Paperproof as a dependency, these versions don't affect anything - the project is built using *their* Lean version.
+Our task here is to aim or the largest backwards-compatibility possible.

+At the moment we support Lean version in at least [from leanprover/lean4:v4.12.0-rc1, to leanprover/lean4:v4.20.1] range, which is around one year of Lean versions.
+Our code does raise deprecation warnings for users on v4.20.1 and higher versions of Lean, however we don't upgrade it, as that would break Paperproof for users with Lean v4.12.0.
+We will upgrade it when Paperproof code starts breaking for users on newer versions of Lean.

 <div align="center">
 <img width="60px" src="https://github.com/Paper-Proof/paperproof/assets/7578559/58f24cf2-4336-4376-8738-6463e3802ba0">